salabogdan/spm_generation/README.md

 # SPM Generation

-**This project was designed to help easily migrate a project form cocoapods to swift package manager.**
+**This project was designed to help easily migrate a project from cocoapods to swift package manager.**
 ### Functionalities:
 1. Based on a podspec file it will generate a swift package manifest file.